-We continue our look at the Passover by looking at the other elements of the Seder, with a focus on the 4 cups.
-The four cups of Passover, although part of a Jewish seder, can help the Christian learn more about the Jewish roots of their faith!
+We continue our look at the Passover by looking at the other elements of the Seder, with a focus on the four cups.
+The four cups of Passover, although part of a Jewish seder (including Messianic), can help the Christian learn more about the Jewish foundation of their faith!

 We will look at each of the Passover cups individually and I will show you their significance both in the Seder and as it pertains to our Messiah, Yeshua.